chainguard-dev/edu/content/chainguard/chainguard-registry/artifactory-pull-through/index.md

 After running this command, you'll be prompted to enter a password.
 Copy the token from the second code block, paste it into your terminal, and press `ENTER`.

-After running the `docker login` command, you will be able to pull a Chainguard Developer Image through Artifactory.
+After running the `docker login` command, you will be able to pull a Chainguard Production Image through Artifactory.
 The following example pulls the `wolfi-base` Image.

 ```sh
 docker pull <myproject>.jfrog.io/<cgr-private>/chainguard/<organization-name>/wolfi-base